What is fiat currency, how it is used and does it work? In this post, I will answer all these questions and many more.

 According to Peter Hug, Kitco’s global trading director, the demand for silver in Hong Kong is much stronger than the demand for gold.
 The Chinese are adamant, that silver is currently undervalued.

 If gold reaches $1600 by the end of the year, then silver should be between $18,50 to $19,00.
-Nevertheless, the silver to gold ratio, will drop, one way or another.
+Nevertheless, the silver-to-gold ratio will drop, one way or another.
+I think the when will silver’s price rise question has been answered.

 What to Do Before Investing in Gold or Silver